Could electromagnetism be envisaged as a form of gravity in a metric affine framework?: Closing remarks-Questions for further research

-In conclusion, we have shown that a metric affine gravity component, homothetic curvature (associated with length changes), satisfies all of Maxwell equations.
+Overall, we have shown that the antisymmetric part of the Ricci tensor, namely the homothetic curvature, satisfies all of Maxwell equations.
 This finding points out the fundamental question: \textit{Is it possible to exist two different kinds of fields both satisfying Maxwell equations and describing different things?
 If not, should electromagnetism be envisaged as a form, instead of a source, of gravity on large scales?
-Alternatively, are electromagnetic fields equivalent to gravitational fields and which is the equivalence relation?}.
-Our work shows that there must be such an equivalence, taking the form of~\eqref{eq:grav-em-equivalence}, so that the Maxwell field can be calculated from a given metric.
+Alternatively, are electromagnetic fields equivalent to gravitational fields and which is the equivalence relation?} Our work shows that there must be such an equivalence, taking the form of~\eqref{eq:grav-em-equivalence}, so that the Maxwell field can be calculated from a given metric.
 The aforementioned relation implies that a given electromagnetic field has a gravitational equivalent determined via the conversion constant $k$.
 It is worth noting that there is a remarkable analogy between gravito-electromagnetic (eq.~\eqref{eq:grav-em-equivalence}) and mass-energy equivalence, i.e. $E=mc^2$ ($k$ is the counterpart of $c^{2}$).
 Showing the existence of a \textit{gravito-electromagnetic equivalence} is essentially the contribution of the present piece of work.
 Therefore, two crucial questions arise.